Industrial R&D Fellowships

-You may hold your fellowship within the Canadian-based research facilities of any Canadian private-sector organization eligible to host an IRDF.
+A fellowship may be held within the Canadian-based research facilities of any Canadian private-sector company eligible to host an IRDF.
 For further information, see the Guidelines for Organizations Participating in NSERC Industrial Training Programs.
 An IRDF may not be held outside of Canada.

-Host organizations must have completed an Application (new or renewal) for Eligibility of Organizations to Participate in NSERC's IRDF Program, IPS Program and Industrial USRA Program (Form 183B) within the past three years.
-A separate Form 183B must be completed for each individual subsidiary, branch, division or location of the organization wanting to host a fellow.
+Host companies must have completed an Application (new or renewal) for Eligibility of Organizations to Participate in NSERC's IRDF Program, IPS Program and IUSRA Program (Form 183B) within the past three years.
+A separate Form 183B must be completed for each individual subsidiary, branch, division or location of the company wanting to host a fellow.

-If you would like to be nominated for an Industrial R&D Fellowship, you must first contact an organization that is willing to nominate you.
-You and the organization must negotiate the details of your research project and position.
-The organization will then submit your nomination to NSERC.
+Potential candidates wanting to be nominated for an IRDF must first contact a company that is willing to support their nomination.
+The candidate and the company must negotiate the details of the research project(s) and position.
+The company will submit the nomination to NSERC.

 The nomination must include the original of each of the following:

 - Form 200 (Application for an Industrial Postgraduate Scholarship, Industrial R&D Fellowship or Visiting Fellowship in Canadian Government Laboratories), to be completed by the candidate;

 - Proof of completion of Ph.
 D. (if completed at time of nomination);